Laboratoria

 Laboratoria is an organization empowering women who dream of a better future to start and grow careers in technology.
-It seeks this through a 6-month totally remote bootcamp, focused on technical and life skills, aimed at women who haven´t been able to start their careers.
-After the bootcamp, they connect their graduates with quality jobs in the tech sector as web developers and user experience designers.
-Laboratoria also has a very powerful community of more than 3,000 women who are each playing a key role in a more diverse and competitive digital economy.
+It seeks this through totally remote bootcamps, focused on technical and life skills, aimed at women who haven´t been able to start their careers.
+After the bootcamp, they guide their graduates to find quality jobs in the tech sector.
+Laboratoria also has a very powerful community of more than 3,500 women who are each playing a key role in a more diverse and competitive digital economy.

 History

 Laboratoria was created to revert the disadvantages women face in accessing quality jobs in the growing digital economy.
-It began with a pilot training program for 15 women and rapidly expanded, with 3,000 graduates in over six countries in Latin America.
+It began with a pilot training program for 15 women and rapidly expanded, with 3,500 graduates.

-Since its foundation in Lima, Peru, in 2014, Laboratoria has expanded to Chile and México (2015), Brazil (2018), Colombia (2020) and Ecuador (2022).
+Since its foundation in Lima, Peru, in 2014, Laboratoria has expanded to Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, México, Panamá, Paraguay and Uruguay.
 Today, due to it being a remote first company, it has been able to reach more countries in Latin America and beyond.
 Women from different cities and regions have been able to go through the bootcamp, thanks to the absence of geographic boundaries.
 It also has over 120 team members working daily to have a more profound social impact in the region.

-Over 3,000 women have graduated as web developers and UX designers, with an average job placement rate of 87% (since 2020).
+Over 3,500 women have graduated as web developers and UX designers, with an average job placement rate of 79%.
 Laboratoria is also a source of female tech talent for leading companies in a wide variety of industries.
 More than 1,100 companies have hired Laboratoria talent.